mendix/docs/content/en/docs/refguide/mobile/designing-mobile-user-interfaces/images-icons-and-fonts.md

 ### 3.2 Prerequisites {#prerecs}

-Before starting this how-to, make sure you have completed the following prerequisites:
+Before starting this guide, make sure you have completed the following prerequisites:

 Before adding fonts [using the Mendix Native Mobile Builder](#fonts-nbui):